JFMnrke/Chronicle/CAPABILITIES.md

 ### Frontend

-A short-range, user-approved roadmap showing:
+A short-range, user-approved roadmap showing the next viable stretch of the project within the user's current life.

+It shows:

-* The project and its priority.
+The project and its declared priority.
+Its current status: Active, Paused, or Pending.
-* The current milestone.
+The current milestone.
-* The small steps that lead to that milestone.
+The approved steps that lead toward that milestone.
-* The next visible victory.
+The next visible victory.
-* The next review point.
+The next review point.
-* Optional opportunities and resources that may support the project.
+Optional opportunities and resources that may support the project.

-The frontend keeps the path visible without exposing the full complexity of the system.
+The frontend keeps the route visible and its current demands understandable without exposing the full complexity of the system underneath.

 ### Backend

-A living project model that represents the best currently approved route toward the user's goal.
+A living project model that represents the best currently approved route for allowing the project to move forward within the user's life.

 The model contains:

-* The project's current state and desired state.
+The project's current state and desired state.
-* Its approximate time horizon.
+Its approximate time horizon.
-* Its declared priority.
+Its declared priority.
-* Its current status: Active, Paused, or Pending.
+Its current status: Active, Paused, or Pending.
-* The current milestone.
+The current milestone.
-* The approved small steps.
+The approved steps.
-* The estimated magnitude of each step according to time, effort, context, and friction to begin.
+The estimated magnitude of each step according to time, effort, context, and friction to begin.
+The relevant conditions in the user's life that affect the viability of the current route.
-* The uncertainties that prevent later stages from being planned responsibly.
+The uncertainties that prevent later stages from being planned responsibly.
-* The next review point.
+The next review point.
-* Optional opportunities and saved resources.
+Optional opportunities and saved resources.
-* The relationship between planned actions and what actually occurred.
+The relationship between planned actions and what actually occurred.
-* The history of approved adjustments to the roadmap.
+The history of approved adjustments to the roadmap.

 The backend does not attempt to describe the entire path in advance.
-It maintains only the next controllable stretch and preserves enough context to reorganize the project when circumstances change.
+It maintains only the next controllable stretch and enough context to reorganize the project when either the project or the user's reality changes.

-Organize uses the living user model produced by Understand to propose realistic step sizes, appropriate timing, and a sustainable level of intensity.
+Organize uses relevant knowledge from the living user model produced by Understand to propose realistic step sizes, timing, and levels of intensity.
 These proposals become part of the project model only after user approval.

 ### System Relationships

 Organize shares:

-* Work patterns, sustained rhythms, friction, and preferred step magnitudes with Understand.
+Planned versus actual progress, recurring friction, sustained rhythms, and evidence about which project structures proved viable or unworkable with Understand.
-* Missed, delayed, rejected, or unworkable plans with Redirect.
+Missed, delayed, rejected, or no-longer-viable routes with Redirect.
-* Milestones, pauses, priority changes, and approved adjustments with Reflect.
+Milestones, pauses, priority changes, and approved adjustments with Reflect.
-* Evidence of completed milestones and meaningful progress with Grow.
+Evidence of completed milestones and meaningful progress with Grow.

 Information also flows back into Organize:

-* Understand provides updated knowledge about the user and their environment.
+Understand provides relevant, confirmed, and revisable understanding about the user and their environment.
-* Redirect provides approved route adjustments.
+Redirect provides approved route adjustments when the existing structure no longer fits.
-* Reflect may lead the user to revise priorities, milestones, or the project itself.
+Reflect may lead the user to revise priorities, milestones, or the project itself.
-* Grow may reveal that the user is ready for a larger challenge, but it cannot expand the plan without approval.
+Grow may provide evidence that supports a different level of challenge, but Organize cannot expand or intensify a project without the user's approval.

 ## Boundaries

 Organize must never:

-* Organize areas of life the user did not include.
+*Organize areas of life the user did not choose to bring into Chronicle.
-* Turn suggestions into commitments automatically.
+*Turn suggestions, opportunities, or resources into commitments automatically.
-* Impose dates, priorities, or plans without approval.
+*Impose dates, priorities, project states, or plans without user approval.
-* Fill the user's calendar.
-* Assume faster progress is always better.
+*Fill the user's calendar or attempt to control every available moment.
+*Assume faster progress, greater intensity, or smaller steps are inherently better.
+*Treat the user's current circumstances as evidence of their permanent capacity.
+*Limit the size of the user's ambitions because their current life cannot yet sustain them.
+*Present an incompatible combination of projects, commitments, and timelines as realistically sustainable without making the tradeoffs visible.
-* Treat a paused project as a failed project.
+*Treat a Paused or Pending project as a failed project.
+*Confuse research, reflection, preparation, or waiting with lack of progress when they are legitimate parts of an Active project.
-* Plan beyond reasonable uncertainty.
+*Plan beyond reasonable uncertainty.
-* Present estimated step magnitude as objective fact.
+*Present estimates of effort, capacity, timing, or step magnitude as objective facts.
-* Modify the living project model without user approval.
+*Modify the living project model without user approval.
-* Fragment a project so extensively that planning creates more freeze.
+*Fragment a project so extensively that the structure itself creates more friction or freeze.

 3. Redirect